 Upon request, we will always be happy to provide an approximate cost for your animal’s treatment.
 Please remember that this is an estimate and not a quote meaning the actual cost may be higher or lower than stated.
 Due to the complexity of treatment or unforeseen circumstances it may not always be possible to provide an accurate cost in advance as additional or alternative treatment may be necessary upon further examination.
 In these circumstances we will always attempt to contact you to discuss additional costs should unforeseen complications arise.
 If we are unable to contact you, such as in emergency situations or where we have been unable to speak to you directly by phone within an appropriate time, the attending veterinary surgeon or nurse will perform any additional procedures which, in his or her opinion, are necessary and desirable.

 If you are concerned about the cost of your animal’s treatment or anticipate difficulties settling your account please discuss the matter with a member of staff BEFORE your animal is treated or admitted.
-Should you be unable to settle your account as specified after treatment, please discuss the matter with a Partner or a member of our accounts team immediately.
+Should you be unable to settle your account as specified after treatment, please discuss the matter with a Manager or Clinical Director immediately.